 Why this is a problem: If people are spending less time on LinkedIn than other platforms, the chance that they’ll see―or take the time to search for―your company updates is minimal.
-If they are logging into the platform, they’re more likely to be building their own profile and looking up connections.
+If they are logging into the platform with Linkedin messaging tools, they’re more likely to be building their own profile and looking up connections.
 This means your page gets little or zero visibility.

 - Our site is confusing

 If the difference between endorsements and recommendations sounds confusing, it gets worse the deeper you get into the site… One theory: LinkedIn can be overwhelming to users partly because it tries to fulfill so many different services for job seekers, companies and recruiters… Users complained about the complex navigation and excessive emails from the site… Online forums are full of complaints about how confusing it is to sign up.